cyrusmcc/journal-app/README.md

 # Journal Tool

 Task based calendar & journal application for productivity tracking.
 I needed a way to keep track of my daily tasks but I was unsatisfied with the various productivity tools online.
-The new year was approaching and instead of buying a new planner or switching to a new program, I decided to build an application that allowed me to keep track of my daily productivity levels without micromanaging my day,so I built produceDaily.
+The new year was approaching and instead of buying a new planner or switching to a new program, I decided to build an application that allowed me to keep track of my daily productivity levels and thoughts without micromanaging my day.

 # Features